Fyrthuz/GaliciaRally/README.md

 # GaliciaRally
-Page Web of a Rally Organization made for a school project
+Simple web page of a Rally Organization made for a school project